-Adriel grew up in Albuquerque and attended Brandeis University where he studied Political Science and Economics.
-After graduating, Adriel worked as a paralegal at a small law firm in Boston, MA, where he focused on immigration, personal injury, and criminal law.
-He attended the University of New Mexico School of Law and became an attorney in September, 2016.
+Adriel D. Orozco is our Equal Justice Works Attorney Fellow for 2016-2018.
+He grew up in Albuquerque and attended Brandeis University where he studied Political Science and Economics.
+After graduating, Adriel worked as a paralegal at a small law firm in Boston, MA, focusing on immigration, personal injury and criminal law.
+He attended the University of New Mexico School of Law and became an attorney in September 2016.
 Adriel’s Equal Justice Works project is aimed at increasing legal services for immigrants across New Mexico.
-He is particularly interested in the intersection of immigration and employment/labor laws and in finding ways to build sustainable economies that produce just and fair workplaces for everyone, including immigrants.
+Adriel is particularly interested in the intersection of immigration and employment/labor laws and in finding ways to build sustainable economies that produce just and fair workplaces for everyone, including immigrants.

-Vanessa grew up in Taos, NM and attended Pitzer College where she earned a degree in Sociology with a concentration in Chicanx/Latinx Studies.
-Vanessa was involved with many legal non-profits in the Los Angeles area, including Pomona Economic Center, Bet Tzedek Legal Services, Immigrant Defenders Law Center, Central American Resource Center, and several others.
+Vanessa Gonzalez grew up in Taos, NM and attended Pitzer College where she earned a degree in Sociology with a concentration in Chicanx/Latinx Studies.
+Vanessa was involved with many legal non-profits in the Los Angeles area, including Pomona Economic Center, Bet Tzedek Legal Sevices, Immigrant Defenders Law Center, Central American Resource Center, and several others.
 Vanessa will continue to serve the immigrant community by expanding services to rural communities in New Mexico and working within immigration detention centers.
-She will attend law school after completing her fellowship with the goal of concentrating on immigration and civil rights law.